lly-uwt/554hw2-2017/README.md

 ## Implementation of PageRank algorithm
-Input is a .txt file name *'graph.txt'* that has a graph represent by __adjacency list__ and each numbers is seperated by either tab /t or space (mix would work too)
+Input is a .txt file name *'graph.txt'* that has a graph represent by __adjacency list__ and each numbers is seperated by either tab /t or space (mix would work too), but it doesn't work with full adjacency list.

 For example:
 ![graph.PNG](/graph.PNG)

-graph.txt
+graph.txt --> this would work
 ~~~~
 1	2	1
 2	3	1